Diyckstra/terraform-provider-deyckstra/website/docs/d/route_table.md

 ## Argument Reference

-The arguments of this data source act as filters for querying the available Route Table in the current region.
-The given filters must match exactly one Route Table whose data will be exported as attributes.
+The arguments of this data source act as filters for querying the available route table in the current region.
+The given filters must match exactly one route table whose data will be exported as attributes.

 The following arguments are optional:

 * `filter` - (Optional) One or more name/value pairs to use as filters.
   Valid names and values can be found in the [EC2 API documentation][describe-route-tables].
-* `subnet_id` - (Optional) ID of a Subnet which is associated with the Route Table (not exported if not passed as a parameter).
+* `subnet_id` - (Optional) ID of a subnet which is associated with the route table (not exported if not passed as a parameter).
-* `tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired Route Table.
+* `tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired route table.
-* `vpc_id` - (Optional) ID of the VPC that the desired Route Table belongs to.
+* `vpc_id` - (Optional) ID of the VPC that the desired route table belongs to.

 ## Attributes Reference